-We have developed an Environment Management System (EMS) which gives us a structured approach to assessing how our operations impact on the environment and set targets to improve our performance.
-Our EMS also governs how we measure and report on our progress.
+Our Environment Management System (EMS) gives us a structured approach to assessing how our operations impact on the environment and set targets to improve our performance.
+Additionally, the EMS also governs how we measure and report on our progress.

 Read more about our targets and current performance, and new initiatives in the areas of: